Baby Essentials for the First 3 Months You Can’t Forget About

 Within the first few days of her birth, my daughter got close to losing 10% of her original weight.

-I had to purchase a breast pump to determine the amount of milk I was getting and to increase milk supply.
+I had to purchase a breast pump to determine the amount of milk I was getting and to increase my milk supply.

 The pump also came in handy when we introduced her to solids and put breast milk in cereal and other foods.

 We purchased this Ameda Purely Yours pump directly from the hospital.
-The nurse who delivered our prenatal classes said it would be the cheapest way to get a high quality pump and she was right!
+The nurse who delivered our prenatal classes said it would be the cheapest way to get a high-quality pump, and she was right!

 We ended up paying 40% off most listed prices.